silverrowan/Codebits/Coding/JavaScript/Callback Functions.md

+---
+tags:
+  - JavaScript
+  - function
+  - UNCLEAR
+---
+- Callback functions receive their input from another function. often used when handing asyncronous events, as a way to ensure certain code will NOT run until a specific task have been completed.
+- Callback functions (in JS) is called or invoked by the first function after the first function has completed it's task.
-- passing functions into another function as values, and using function expressions (I presume, was not explicitly defined that this was the case)
+- passing functions into another function as values, and using function expressions ==(I presume, was not explicitly defined that this was the case)==
 ```js title:"Callback eg."
 function as(question, yes, no) { //the function asks 'question' and depending on response runs yes() or no()
     if (confirm(question)) yes()